ibm-ecosystem-engineering/envizi-workshop-2024/112-Create-Org-Hierarchy-Using-ConfigConnector/readme.md

 ## 1. Download the Template

-1. Download the config connector excel template from [here](../files/templates/Envizi-L4-POX-Setup-config-template-and-examples-modified.XLSX).
+1. Download the config connector excel template `Envizi-L4-POX-Setup-config-template-and-examples-modified.XLSX` from [here](./files/Envizi-L4-POX-Setup-config-template-and-examples-modified.XLSX) or from the shared Box folder.

 **Note:** This template is the modified version of the template  [Envizi L4 POX - Setup config template + examples.XLSX](https://ibm.seismic.com/Link/Content/DCT9JP7FQMfq2GTGFQGRfc4cbpJB) available in `Seismic`.